prof3ssorSt3v3/mad9011/docs/deliverables/assignments/midterm.md

 **Instructions**

-1. Using the file provided, select an image that aligns with your chosen website theme (e.g., if your theme is gardening, select an image related to gardening).
+1. Using the file provided, select an image that aligns with your chosen app theme (e.g., if your theme is gardening, select an image related to gardening).
 2. Ensure your chosen image has a clear main subject that can remain the focal point across different banner sizes.
 3. Place your image within the provided artboards.
 Scale and adjust your image to fit nicely within the frames.
 Use content-aware fill or any other tool we learned in class to fill in gaps within your artboard.
 4. Ensure that your edits are non-destructive, allowing for adjustments and changes without permanently altering the original image.